 - Under the nose: Any remaining emotions – they’re moving out now.

-- Collarbone: I now choose to allow happiness into my body
+- Collarbone: I now choose to allow happiness into

 - Under the arm: I’m letting in happiness and contentment